 3. Copy & paste an embed code on any digital service

-Navigate to “Embed codes” after logging-in to Flockler.
 Then copy and paste the code and embed on any digital service.
-The layout of the social wall is automatically optimised for mobile, tablet and desktop, and you can customize its styles to match the look and feel of your brand.
+The Instagram feed design is automatically optimised for mobile, tablet and desktop, and you can customize its styles to match the look and feel of your brand.

-Here’s how a social media wall looks on a website:
+Here’s an example how a grid looks on a website: